Menu

 Current and Qualified Parachutists:

-RCPT Member, military or government trained parachutists, or approved civilian steerable round canopy static line jump program graduate, with one (1) steerable round canopy static line parachute jump within the last 240 days
+RCPT Member, military or government trained parachutists, or approved civilian steerable round canopy static line jump program graduate, who have jumped a round steerable canopy, with one (1) round canopy static line parachute jump within the last 240 days are eligible to jump at RCPT-USA events (excluding airshows).

 If you are a previously trained jumper registering for the EAR, we will need either a copy of your DD-214, airborne training certificate, hazardous duty (jump) orders, or parachutist badge orders showing you are airborne qualified.
 Additionally, we encourage you to send jump logs to help the cadre assess your level of experience.

-Candidates may NOT BE over the age of 65.
+Candidates may NOT BE over the age of 65 without an RCPT-USA waiver.
 Candidate over 55 need their primary care provider to sign off on the RCPT-USA Medical Clearance Form.
 It can be found on the website in the members resource area.
 You must submit a copy of this form prior to the start of training.

 We fully understand the warrior spirit and your desire to parachute.
 That’s why we’re all here!
 It isn’t just about your desire to jump though.
 We take your safety very seriously.
 Unfortunately, injuries are not always avoidable and affect not only the jumper, but everyone involved.
 We are asking you to take a good hard look at yourself and ensure you are not only mentally prepared to train but that you are physically able to train.